Frameright/image-display-control-web-component/image-display-control/docs/explanation/attributes.md

 See the [Attribute reference](../reference/attributes.md) for more details.

+Any changes to the `id=` attribute will be picked up by the web component.

 ## Web-component-specific attributes

 Image regions are passed to the web component via the JSON-formatted